 First, let's highlight why livestock record keeping is important in the first place.
 Staying organized offers many advantages:

-Allows you to track all expenses for better livestock pricing
+Allows you to track all farm expenses for better livestock pricing

 Helps you develop better cattle breeding plans for long term herd health